Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Moment Averaging and Post-Selection Estimators

-There are two main problems with traditional confidence intervals na\"{i}vely applied post-moment selection.
-First, they ignore model selection uncertainty.
-If the data had been slightly different, we would have chosen a different set of moment conditions.
-Accordingly, because traditional intervals condition on the selected model, they are too short.
-Second, traditional confidence intervals ignore the fact that selection is carried out over potentially invalid moment conditions.
-Even if our goal were to eliminate all mis-specified moment conditions, for example by using a consistent criterion such as the GMM-BIC of \cite{Andrews1999}, in finite-samples we would not always be successful.
+There are two main problems with applying ``textbook'' confidence intervals post-moment selection.
+First is model selection uncertainty: if the data had been slightly different, we would have chosen a different set of moment conditions.
+Accordingly, any confidence interval that \emph{conditions} on the selected model must be too short.
+Second, textbook confidence intervals ignore the fact that selection is carried out over potentially invalid moment conditions.
+Even if our goal were to consistently eliminate such moment conditions, for example by using a consistent criterion such as the GMM-BIC of \cite{Andrews1999}, in finite-samples we would not always be successful.
 Because of this, our intervals will be incorrectly centered.
+Accounting for these two effects requires a limit theory that accommodates \emph{mixture distributions}: post-selection estimators are randomly-weighted averages of the individual candidate estimators.
+Because they choose a single candidate with probability approaching one in the limit, consistent selection procedures make it impossible to represent this phenomenon.
+In contrast, conservative selection procedures remain random even as the sample size goes to infinity, allowing us to derive a mixture-of-normals limit distribution and, ultimately, to carry out valid inference post-moment selection.
+In the remainder of this section, I derive the asymptotic distribution of generic ``moment average'' estimators and use them to propose simulation-based procedures for post-moment selection inference.
+For certain examples it is possible to analytically characterize the limit distribution of a post-FMSC estimator without resorting to simulation-based methods.
+I explore this possibility in detail for my two running examples: OLS versus TSLS and choosing instrumental variables.
+I also briefly consider a minimum-AMSE averaging estimator that combines OLS and TSLS.